High-Resolution Neurogenetics

 Kraushar Lab

-We study the most evolutionarily ancient macromolecule in the most evolutionarily advanced brain region.
+We study an ancient macromolecular complex in an evolutionarily recent brain region.